atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 AS Soon as I had vvelcomed Mrs. Downton, who is a very agreeable woman, I carried her up into your brother’s room with her daughter and my wife, telling her that we had been Wt too long absent from our patient. hlarry received her with great' respect— — trembled all over. — Soon afterwards, on her mother’s addressing lady Woburn, and Saying She was come to fetch her daughter, as Sire expected Sir Charles Conyers in town the next day, Kitty fainted away, unable to Sustain So Severe a Shock.
-Harry, ' Sorgetting his own indisposition, Slew to aslist the lovely girl, and, railing her tenderly in his arms, recalled her to life by a thousand asreuionatc prestures to his Sond bosora, Kitty, opening her eyes, looked satissadfion at the excesiive kindness of his behaviour; but all at once, Shrinking from his arms, with a deep Sigh, turned to Mrs. Dowhton, who had been; very ibiich alarmed at her Sainting, 'and'exclaimed, “My iriother! — I cannot bear to displease my dear mother, Mr. Wilmot, ” -- -- ' ' :.. ' ■, '
+Harry, ' Sorgetting his own indisposition, Slew to aslist the lovely girl, and, railing her tenderly in his arms, recalled her to life by a thousand asreuionatc prestures to his Sond bosora, Kitty, opening her eyes, looked satissadfion at the excesiive kindness of his behaviour; but all at once, Shrinking from his arms, with a deep Sigh, turned to Mrs. Dowhton, who had been; very ibiich alarmed at her Sainting, 'and'exclaimed, "My iriother! — I cannot bear to displease my dear mother, Mr. Wilmot, " -- -- ' ' :.. ' ■, '
 The discovery of this modesl tenderness for Harry, and her Still greater aftedtion for Mrs. Downton, who had been an excellent mother, touched lady Charlotte and me raost sensibly, and we both endeavoured to prevail ontvirs.
-Downton to receive your brother as her Son.. ”
+Downton to receive your brother as her Son.. "
 J *

 I cannot describe kitty’s joy. — The Sly girl, in or ' der to conceal it, made a frivolous excuse to go into her own apartment; but Harry Sound means to make her promise to return in a Sew minutes— — thing will, I'hope, be Soon Settled to their and your satissaqion. — -- -- Mrs. Downton has generouhy refused